 - At the onset of the motion, the vehicle begins from a stationary position with an initial velocity v_i , and the maximum permissible speed is capped at v_m . - The algorithm for determining the desired speed of a vehicle takes into account various factors, including the actual traveled distance d_a , the upcoming curve distance d_c , and the distance to maximum speed d_m .
 Based on these inputs, the algorithm intelligently selects the appropriate speed for the vehicle to achieve.
-If the difference between the curve distance to maximum speed and the actual traveled distance, the algorithm selects the next curve speed as the desired speed.
+If the difference between the curve distance and the actual traveled distance is smaller than the difference between the distance to maximum speed and the actual traveled distance, the algorithm selects the next curve speed as the desired speed.
 In this way, the vehicle can safely navigate the curve without risking any accidents or losing control.
-However, if the difference between the distance to the maximum speed limit and the actual traveled distance is greater than the difference between the distance to the maximum speed limit and the actual traveled distance, the algorithm selects the maximum speed limit and the actual traveled distance is greater than the difference between the distance to the maximum speed.
+However, if the difference between the distance to the maximum speed limit and the actual traveled distance is greater than the difference between the curve distance and the actual traveled distance, the algorithm selects the maximum speed limit as the desired speed.
 This allows the vehicle to make up for lost time and cover more ground quickly while staying within safe limits. - Once the actual speed and the desired speed have been established, Equation (5.21) is used to calculate the required distance d_r that is necessary to achieve the desired speed.
 This calculation takes into account any discrepancies between the actual speed and the desired speed.
 By using this equation, the system can determine the distance needed to reach the desired speed, allowing for more precise control of the vehicle's acceleration. - The vehicle applies a deceleration a_n to reach the desired speed, but only if one of these conditions are met.
 Firstly, the actual distance travelled must exceed the difference between the curve distance and the required distance to reach the curve.
 Secondly, the actual distance travelled must be less than the sum of the curve distance and the curve length L_c .
 Lastly, the vehicle's actual speed must be greater than the speed required for the upcoming curve.
 In the event that all of these conditions are not met, an acceleration a_p is applied instead to achieve the desired speed.
 By adhering to these parameters, the vehicle can maintain safe and efficient speed while navigating curves.